-To use this data effectively and not be overwhelmed by its amount, marketers have their own set of tools – one of the oldest and most powerful being a data management platform (DMP).
+To use this data effectively in marketing campaigns and not be overwhelmed by its amount, marketers have their own set of tools – one of the oldest and most powerful being a data management platform (DMP).

 Brace yourself; we are making another step towards becoming ad tech gurus.
 Today, we find out what a data management platform is, how it works, and why/if you should use it in your ad tech stack.